 - a.
-Sufficient slack shall be left at each end of the cable to allow proper cable splicing and termination.
-The minimum slack amount shall be as indicated in the plans. - b.
-Storage of slack cable in handholes shall be neatly coiled.
-The slack coils shall be bound at a minimum of three points around the coil perimeter. - c.
+Allow sufficient slack at each end of the cable to allow proper cable splicing and termination.
+The minimum slack amount shall be as follows or as indicated in the plans: - Handhole, 24 inch by 36 inch by 36 inch 100 feet - Handhole, Type IV 75 feet - Device Cabinets and DMS Cabinets 30 feet - b.
+Neatly coil slack cable in handholes.
+Bind the slack coils at a minimum of three points around the coil perimeter. - c.
 Secure and support cables at intervals not exceeding 30 inches and not more than 6 inches from cabinets, boxes, fittings, outlets, racks, frames and terminals. - d.
 For storage purposes, the minimum bending radius shall not be less than ten times the outside diameter of the cable or as recommended by the manufacturer, whichever is greater.